 Officially named Palais Galliera – Musee de la Mode de la Ville de Paris, the fashion museum owes its existence to the Duchesse de Galliera, once the wealthiest woman in France.
-In 1878 she began a mammoth undertaking by building a Renaissance-style castle to house her treasured art collection, a place to to showcase her paintings, sculpture and objets.
+In 1878 she began a mammoth undertaking by building a Renaissance-style mansion to house her treasured art collection — a place to showcase her paintings, sculpture and objets.

 What happened next would change everything for her.
-Like much of the history of Paris, the tale of the Fashion Museum could be a blockbuster film.
-It was a long road from 1894 (when it was completed) to when the fashion museum was declared in 1977.
+Like much of the history of Paris, the tale of the fashion museum could be made into a blockbuster film.
+It was a long road from 1894 (when it was completed) to when the building was dedicated as the City of Paris fashion museum in 1977.
 Here's the rest of the story, and reasons to visit this Renaissance-inspired palace found smack dab in the middle of Paris.

 The Palais Galliera's storerooms, restoration, and collections spaces are the largest of their kind in Europe with 63,000 square feet.
-The collections include 18th-century dresses, 19th-century costumes, haute couture, undergarments, prints and drawings, accessories, and photography.
+The collections include —

 She was born Marie Brignole-Sale in Genoa, to a wealthy family whose titles included doges, senators, ambassadors, and poets.

 Her father, Marquis Antoine de Brignole-Sale, was prefect of the Ligurian Republic, appointed by Napoleon Bonaparte himself.
-Antoine went on to become the Sardinian ambassador to France, where he developed a friendship with Louis-Philippe.
+Antoine went on to become the Sardinian ambassador to France, where he developed a friendship with Louis-Philippe, the last king of France from 1830 to 1848).
 Marie's childhood was spent frolicking at the Tuileries palace with the king's children.
 She considered them cousins.

 In 1828, Marie married Marquis Raphaël de Ferrari.
 He was a railway magnate who developed the important Paris-Lyon-Méditerranean line.
 He also was a key player in the construction of the Suez Canal.
 Baron Haussmann gave him plenty of opportunities to make, shall we say, numerous profitable real-estate transactions.
-By 1850 they were the wealthiest couple in France.
+By 1850 Marie and Raphaël were the wealthiest couple in France.

 With money problems out of the way, the family was able to devote themselves to charity, the arts, and the good life.
-Their mansion on Rue de Varenne had 200 domestic staff.
+Their Paris mansion on Rue de Varenne (Hôtel Matignon, now the official residence of the French Prime Minister) had 200 domestic staff.
 Faithful to their Italian roots, the couple purchased an estate in Piedmont and were named the Prince and Princess of Luciedo.
 But all good things, it seems, must come to an end.
 In 1876 Raphaël died unexpectedly.
-In a twist only found in fiction, their only son Philippe refused the family inheritance — he just walked away from it.
+In a twist too strange to be found in fiction, their only son Philippe refused the family inheritance — he just walked away from it.

-She died in Paris December 9, 1888, but it wasn't until 1977 that the Musée de la Mode et du Costume at the Palais Galliera was officially opened.
+Marie died in Paris December 9, 1888, but it wasn't until 1977 that the Musée de la Mode et du Costume moved into the Palais Galliera.

 More Paris Museums